Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Project Outputs

 Our project activities are ongoing.
 We have completed the systematic review of the literature and the survey.
-Analysis and reporting on each of these activities is ongoing.
-We have completed the systematic review of the literature and the survey and are currently interviewing patient and organizational partners.
-Outputs from the project are included below.
+Interviews with patient and organizational partners will be completed in Fall 2024.
+Outputs from the project to date are included below.

 The latest paper out of our large pan-Canadian survey of patient partners engaged in Canadian health system settings tackles the topic of compensation in patient partnership, asking over 500 patient partners what types of compensation they’d been offered, whether they felt adequately compensated, and why they wanted to be compensated (or not).